First step to the cloud is knowing how it can help you

-"Business still don't really understand what they want or how to get there in cloud, and that's part of the navigation process for a partner," he said.
+“Businesses still don’t really understand what they want [with respect to cloud adoption] and that’s part of the navigation process for a partner,” he said.

-"Business still don't really understand what they want or how to get there in cloud."
+“Businesses still don’t really understand what they want [with respect to cloud adoption].”

 A key part of innovating